decentraland/documentation/content/creator/sdk7/getting-started/dev-workflow.md

 Decentraland is a community project, the community of creators learns together and leverage each other's creations.
 Consider the following:

-- Join the [Decentraland Discord server](https://dcl.gg/discord) and help other developers in need of advice.
+- Join the [Decentraland Discord server](https://dcl.gg/discord) or the [Decentraland DAO Server](https://discord.gg/bxHtcMxUs4) and help other developers in need of advice.
 - Share your scene's code as an open source repo on GitHub.
 - Build a minimal example to share a specific reusable mechanic, as an open source repo on GitHub.
 - Make a PR to the [Examples Repository](https://github.com/decentraland/sdk7-goerli-plaza) to include your scenes.